You want smart political talk without the meltdowns?

 It's much more important now than it was six months ago when I conceived it because of the collapse of the Biden administration.

-And and believe me.
+And believe me.

 Let me ask you an honest question.

-You followed my coverage for over three years on the Trump Russia collusion issue and John Solomon and Sarah Carter and Greg Jarrett and even Alan Dershowitz.
+You followed my coverage for over three years on the Trump-Russia collusion issue and John Solomon and Sarah Carter and Greg Jarrett and even Alan Dershowitz.

-Hannity's so different from everybody else.
+Hannity's so different from everybody else?

 No.